nextcloud/documentation/developer_manual/core/theming.rst

 -----------------
 For successfull theming a webapplication such as ownCloud, one needs to have basic knowledge in the following topics:

-* Website Structure with HTML: --> Links: selfhtml, w3schools, achims links
+* Website Structure with HTML: -
-* Programming Dynamic Websites (HTML) with PHP, php.net
+* Programming Dynamic Websites
-* Desinging your webside with CSS: see HTML
+* Desinging your webside with CSS
 * Creating or adapting simple graphics or photos Because ownCloud is written in PHP there are no static HTML-files found but only CSS files that match the HTML output that comes from PHP.